 Too often, our money is tied up in car payments, student loans, and credit card minimum payments that we can’t invest as much as we would like.

 Debt will defeat you.
-Even if the interest rate is low, the monthly payments take your cash flow that you could have used to invest money or even take a sweet vacation when you need it.
+Even if the interest rate is low, the monthly payments take the cash flow that you could have used to invest money or even take a sweet vacation when you need it.

 Which leads me to my next piece of advice…